vuciv/vim-bujo/README.md

 This gif shows how the TODO list opens up in vim.

-We can also see simple controls used to manage the task list itself.
+We can also see that the task list is very easy to manage.

 ## Notes